Peakboard/peakboard-templates.github.io/_templates/Edge-Status-Overview/en.md

 overview_benefits:
 overview_data_sources:
 ---
-# possible data sources
+# Possible data sources

 This template uses the Peakboard Edge data source.
 Peakboard Edge can directly input and output information about external devices.
 Peakboard Edge does not communicate via a display, but is always connected to a Peakboard Box.
 [Here you can learn more about Peakboard Edge](https://peakboard.com/en/product/peakboard-edge/).

-# how it works
+# How it works

 ![image_live](edge-use-case-production.gif)